-It depends on how much cloth you are using and how tightly you packed it.
-A loosely-packed Altoids tin will usually take 5-10 minutes on one side and 2-5 minutes on the other side.
+It depends on how much cloth you use and how tightly you pack it.
+A loosely packed Altoids tin usually takes 5-10 minutes on one side and 2-5 minutes on the other.
 Don’t go by these numbers, though!
 You need to watch for the smoke to stop coming out.

 Why isn’t my char cloth lighting?

-There are several different reasons that your char cloth might not catch a spark and ignite.
+There are several reasons your char cloth might not catch a spark and ignite.
 Here are some of the most common issues.

 The wrong cloth was used.

-Are you absolutely certain that the cloth was 100% cotton (or jute or linen)?
+Are you sure the cloth was 100% cotton (or jute or linen)?
 If there are any shiny areas in the cloth, that’s a sure sign of synthetics.